abalabokhin/NWNForBG/README.md

 - Removed IMPRISONMENT spell casting from some mages to make the mod more ballanced.
 - All new wizard spells are added properly (using ADD\_SPELL, not just copied as before).
 - Added prefix for all global variables.
-- Added missing resource for oBG2 (they might be already there if some mods are installed).
+- Added missing resource for oBG2 and BGT (they might be already there if some mods are installed).
-- Added check for the PC doing NWN quest and not triggering actions for main bg content (like is underdark), thanks to JohnBob.
+- Added check for the PC doing NWN quest and not triggering actions for main bg content (like in underdark), thanks to JohnBob.
 - Fixed animation for Death Slaad, thanks to BSpecific

 0.92 (10/18/23)